MinaFSedrak/RNTranslationGen/README.md

 ✅ **Works with deeply nested translation JSON structures.**\
 ✅ **Customizable input and output paths for translation files.**\
 ✅ **Supports configuration via both JSON (`rn-translation-gen.json`) and YAML (`rn-translation-gen.yml`) files.**
+✅ **New: Optionally exclude a top-level key (e.g., "translation") and unwrap its children using --exclude-key.**

 ---